Art & Culture

 For her first solo museum show at the Pérez Art Museum Miami, Rawles creates a bridge between her signature style and a story within Miami’s history that is often ignored and obscured.
 She takes as her subject the residents of Overtown, a once prosperous Miami neighborhood dismantled by systemic racism and gentrification.
 For the first time, Rawles photographed her subjects submerged in water at the formerly segregated Virginia Key Beach.
 By taking photographs in situ, Rawles directly engages with the legacy of the Atlantic slave trade, the Jim Crow–era south and Miami’s own ecological history.

-• PRE-ORDER: This Morning, This Evening, So Soon: James Baldwin and the Voices of Queer Resistance
+• This Morning, This Evening, So Soon: James Baldwin and the Voices of Queer Resistance

 James Baldwin, Rhea L. Combs, and Hilton Als